 In a survey, 88% of consumers stated they expect a reply from a business within 60 minutes.
 Customers can be influenced very quickly in today’s digital world.
 If they have to wait longer to get service from you, they will not hesitate to leave and look for good service from your competitors.
-In this competitive market, speed can help you make you stand apart from others.
+In this competitive market, speed can help you stand apart from others.

 How can you improve slow customer service?

 Speed of service (SOS) not only helps you improve response time.
-It also looks into how much time it needed to complete the service request and how much time a user had to wait for the service.
+It also looks into how much time it took to complete the service request and how much time a user had to wait for the service.
 Any follow-up emails or calls are also part of the speed of service.

 Improving slow customer service needs a good look into your speed of service (SOS) metric.
 If your metrics show a red line, it is time to improve your overall customer support system.